 The University of Chicago's chapter of SPARK for German connects undergraduate and graduate students with local public-school students.
 UChicago students conducted in-person sessions with Bret Hart Elementary School before the pandemic.
 In academic year 2020-2021 we organized virtual sessions with teens from high schools across Chicago.
 This past summer (2021) we partnered with the Chicago Public Library to provide thematically based sessions focused on German, Swiss, and Austrian art and sustainable practices to teens online.

-College students may contact the supervisor of this program, Prof. Nicole G. Burgoyne, to inquire as to the availability of micro Metcalf internships for the winter or spring quarters.
-We also hope to welcome all students with work-study eligibility through a partnership with the Neighborhood Schools Program in the winter and spring.
+College students may contact the supervisor of this program, Prof. Nicole G. Burgoyne, to inquire as to the availability of micro-Metcalf internships for the winter or spring quarters.
+We also hope to collaborate with students with work-study eligibility through a partnership with the Neighborhood Schools Program.

 Additional Outreach Programs

 The German Studies Seminar provides a forum for scholarship-in-progress in the area of German Studies, broadly defined.
 We welcome work on modern and pre-modern topics from all disciplinary perspectives, including but not limited to Literature, History, Art History, Philosophy, Music, and the Social Sciences.
 The seminar is particularly interested in papers that cross disciplinary boundaries, and that re-conceptualize the materials and conventions of German Studies as a field, including beyond the frames of the German language and nation state.